openhab/openhab-addons/bundles/org.openhab.binding.haassohnpelletoven/README.md

 # Haas Sohn Pellet Stove Binding

-The binding for Haassohnpelletstove communicates with a Haas and Sohn Pelletstove through the optional WIFI-Modul.
-More information about the WIFI-Modul can be found here: https://www.haassohn.com/de/ihr-plus/WLAN-Funktion
+The binding for Haassohnpelletstove communicates with a Haas and Sohn Pelletstove through the optional WIFI module.
+More information about the WIFI module can be found here: https://www.haassohn.com/de/ihr-plus/WLAN-Funktion

 ## Supported Things